MAML and ANIL Provably Learn Representations: Acknowledgements

 \section{Acknowledgements}

-This research is supported in part by NSF Grants 2127697, 2019844, and 2112471, ARO Grant W911NF2110226, the Machine Learning Lab (MLL) at UT Austin, and the Wireless Networking and Communications Group (WNCG) Industrial Affiliates Program.
+This research is supported in part by NSF Grants 2127697, 2019844, 2107037, and 2112471, ARO Grant W911NF2110226, ONR Grant N00014-19-1-2566, the Machine Learning Lab (MLL) at UT Austin, and the Wireless Networking and Communications Group (WNCG) Industrial Affiliates Program.